03rd Dec 2023

 A magnificent country resort in Co Kildare, Carton House has Christmas down to a tee.
-The first Fairmont Hotel in Ireland, their festive Afternoon Tea offering will be available from next week on November 25.
-Served in the gorgeous 18th-century reception rooms, its aristocratic visitors to the venue would originally have been entertained back in the day.
-The gingerbread macarons and chocolate mousse are definite menu standouts.
+The first Fairmont Hotel in Ireland, their festive Afternoon Tea offering is served in the gorgeous 18th-century reception rooms that would have been used to entertain aristocratic visitors in times gone by.
+The white chocolate Christmas box is a definite menu standout.

 Hayfield Manor, Co Cork

 A five-star luxury hotel down in Rebel County, Hayfield Manor serves festive Afternoon Tea from the Orchids Restaurant where the warm glow of Christmas envelops you as soon as you step inside.
 A peaceful retreat from the busy streets outside, it’s a great place to end a day of shopping.
 Masters of atmosphere, it’s not just their food offering that they’re famous for either and the hotel also runs a New Year’s Manor House party every year too.